mbhulin/OrientTutorial/schema_for_locations.md

 ```
 Let's look at the last instruction in more detail:
 *createProperty()* is a method of the OrientVertexType class.
 The first parameter, "Shape", is the property's name as string.
 The second parameter is the property's type which is LINKLIST here.
 Since we have a link we need a third parameter which is the linked type.
 Be careful not to use the name of the linked type as string but a parameter of type *OrientVertexType*.

+## Create the Edge Classes "IS_A" and "IS_PART_OF"
+Now we have defined all vertex classes related to locations.
+As last step we define the edge classes that express the relationships between locations and location concepts.